argonautproject/cgm/input/pagecontent/index.md

 ### Introduction

-The Continuous Glucose Monitoring (CGM) Data Sharing Implementation Guide (IG) provides a standardized approach for sharing CGM data between various systems and actors using the FHIR (Fast Healthcare Interoperability Resources) standard.
-This IG focuses on enabling the exchange of CGM data, including high-level reports and raw glucose observations, to support effective collaboration between patients, healthcare providers, and researchers.
+The Argo Continuous Glucose Monitoring Implementation Guide provides a standardized approach for sharing CGM data between various systems and actors using the FHIR (Fast Healthcare Interoperability Resources) standard.
+This IG focuses on enabling the exchange of CGM data, including high-level reports and raw glucose observations, to support collaborative glucose management.

 ### User Stories

-#### Patient-Controlled Data Sharing
+#### Patient-Mediated Data Sharing

 Sarah, a type 1 diabetes patient, is switching to a new doctor.
-She has been using a CGM device and a patient app that stores her CGM data on her phone.
-The app is compatible with the CGM Data Sharing IG.
-Sarah authenticates the app with her new provider's EHR, granting write access.
-The app then sends Sarah's CGM reports from the past 3 months directly from her phone to the new EHR using FHIR, ensuring her new doctor has access to her recent CGM history for informed decision-making.
+She has been using a CGM device and a patient app that stores her CGM data on her phone or in an app backend server.
+The app supports SMART on FHIR and is compatible with the Argo CGM IG.
+Sarah authorizes the app to connect with her new provider's EHR, using her patient portal credentials to grant access to the phone app.
+The app then sends Sarah's CGM reports from the past 3 months to the new provider's EHR using FHIR, ensuring her new doctor has access to her recent CGM history for informed decision-making.

-#### Automated Data Submission from Connected Apps
-Emily, a pregnant woman with gestational diabetes, uses a CGM device connected to a compliant app.
-The app's backend service periodically sends Emily's CGM data to her obstetrician's EHR using FHIR, based on the EHR's configured preferences.
-The EHR automatically processes the data bundles, updating Emily's record.
-This helps keep Emily's obstetrician informed about her glucose levels throughout her pregnancy.

-#### Provider-Initiated Data Integration
+#### Provider-Initiated Data Sharing

-Dr. Johnson treats Michael, a type 2 diabetes patient struggling with management.
-Michael uses a CGM device and diabetes app that displays a sign-up code.
-During an appointment, Michael provides the code to Dr. Johnson, who enters it into his EHR.
-The app, which supports the CGM Data Sharing IG, connects to Dr. Johnson's EHR and reads the EHR's preferences for data submission frequency and content.
-The app then sends Michael's CGM data to the EHR according to these preferences, enabling Dr. Johnson to analyze trends and provide personalized recommendations.
+Dr. Johnson treats Michael, a type 2 diabetes patient struggling with glucose management.
+Dr. Johnson's practice uses "CloudCGM", a (fictional) cloud-based diabetes management platform that supports the Argo CGM IG.
+Michael has a patient account in the CloudCGM platform, and a "Sharing Code" appears in his account settings.
+During a clinic visit, Dr. Johnson launches the CloudCGM SMART on FHIR app inside of his EHR, entering the sharing code as Michael reads it to him, This process establishes a linkage between Michael's records in the two systems.
+Now CloudCGM is able to submit data every week into Dr. Johnson's EHR, with results appearing in the native interface and easily incorporated into visit notes.

-#### Research Study on CGM Effectiveness
+#### Patient Participation in Clinical Research

-Dr. Patel conducts a study on CGM effectiveness in type 2 diabetes patients.
-Participants are recruited from multiple diabetes management platforms that implement the CGM Data Sharing IG.
-The research study server is configured as a data receiver, and the diabetes management platforms, which serve as data submitters, are set up to send CGM data directly to the server.
-Participants' CGM devices and apps send data, including raw glucose readings, to the platforms using FHIR.
-The platforms then submit the data to the research server according to the study's configured preferences.
-The research server aggregates and analyzes the received data to assess CGM impact on glycemic control and other outcomes.
+Dr. Patel is the principal investigator for a longitudinal research study.
+Participants are recruited from multiple diabetes management platforms that support the Argo CGM IG.
+The study protocol allows participants to share CGM data after completing an informed consent process.
+For consented participants, the diabetes management platforms submit a weekly data feed to a study server under Dr. Patel's control.
 The standardized format and exchange protocols enable an efficient, multi-platform study focused on collecting raw glucose readings as part of the data package.

 ### Actors